-- 5. The free Flashback 8 application can be installed on other workstations on your network to allow access to the Flashlog's recordings.
-Note that only Flashback 8 (or later versions) can be used with Flashlog 8 don't try to use earlier versions of Flashback!
-Flashback 8, however, is backwards compatible with Flashlog 5, 6 and 7, and so can be used on networks having a mixture of Flashlog models. - 6.
+- 1. The Flashlog playback software always uses Windows' default audio output device, which may be set by right-clicking on the loudspeaker symbol in the bottom right-hand corner of the screen, selecting Playback Devices, clicking on the desired device and then clicking Set Default. - 2.
+The Flashlog LT recording software runs as a service and will operate without any user logged on.
+The local playback and configuration software will automatically start when the "Flashlog" user is logged in.
+This account name and/or password can be changed, or additional accounts created, without impacting on the operation of Flashlog. - 3.
+The free Flashback 8 application can be installed on other workstations on your network to allow access to the Flashlog's recordings.
+Note that only Flashback 8 (or later versions) can be used with Flashlog LT don't try to use earlier versions of Flashback!
+Flashback 8, however, is backwards compatible with Flashlog 5, 6 and 7, and so can be used on networks having a mixture of Flashlog models. - 4.
 When Flashlog is operating with a Trial activation key, a message will appear for ten seconds every half hour advising of the number of days remaining.
 Click on the Activate Now button to permanently activate the software.
 If, after the fourteen day trial period has expired, the software hasn't been permanently activated, all recordings will be erased and all sources and ensembles will be set to zero days.